 DRY CAMPING: There are NO hookups for electricity or water at this venue.
 We provide porta-toilets and camp-style remote showers in privacy cabanas.
 There will be a central tank of potable water for filling up, but we ask that people be very conservative (so there is enough for all) and that you are self-sufficient (bring your own water containers / food / cooking gear, etc.).

-FIRES: There will be several designated fire pits run by Taylor Ranch, but otherwise no personal campfires due to the proximity of other farms and houses and the fire danger.
+FIRES: There will be several designated fire pits run by Taylor Ranch, but otherwise no personal campfires (wood or charcoal) due to the proximity of other farms and houses and the fire danger.
+Propane is allowed.

 FACILITIES & AMENITIES: There will be portable bathrooms and showers, water fillup stations, and trash facilities, but we are recommending you treat this like a true overlanding trip: be self-sufficient or plan to travel to a nearby town (minutes away) for food, water, etc.